10sr/term-run-el/README.md

 Here comes `term-run`, which provide functions to invoke programs in a terminal-emulator buffer with arguments.
-For example, you can run `git` command in terminal buffer by typing `M-x term-run-shell-command RET git commit RET`.
+For example, you can run `git` command with any arguments in terminal buffer by typing `M-x term-run-shell-command RET git commit RET`.